 Today, Ruthie and Jeff woke up as early as I was.
 Jeff would bring Ruthie and me to Manhattan for my ABBOT 5k Dash Run at 8:30 am.
 It was drizzling when we left their house before 6:00 am.

 Jeff dropped us off near this bridge which Ruthie was very familiar of.
 When we followed a couple of runners who obviously were looking for the start area, we realized that it would be right in front of the UN Building.

 It was here where Ruthie performed her multiple roles until I crossed the finish line.

 Handing me my backpack, Ruthie did not show any impatience after I failed to locate our rendezvous.
 Me and my poor sense of direction again!
-Then, we tarried at Central Park as she informed me that the spot where John Lennon was gunned down is within the vicinity.
-Using her map, we succeeded in locating Strawberry Fields after of course enjoying the beauty of the fall season.
+Then, we tarried at Central Park as she informed me that the site where John Lennon was gunned down is within the area.
+Using a Google Map, we succeeded in locating Strawberry Fields after first enjoying the beauty of the fall season.

 My personal human Waze, Ruthie led me to an Italian diner for my post-run meal.

 It was my first time to order a laaaaarge coffee.
 Good thing I did not drown!
 Hahahahaha.
 We took our time enjoying our breakfast and this made Ruthie plan our course of action for the next day which is D-Day.
 Having discovered that the public wi-fi connection was strong in our spot, she finally decided that they would pick me up from that resto after my run.
 The connection would enable me to update them (I found out that they uploaded the NYCM apps in her mobile phone, thus they could track my progress).
 Ruthie has been consistently reliable when it comes to strategies.